bootdotdev/blog/CONTRIBUTING.md

 We use [Hugo](https://gohugo.io/) as our static site generator.
 All articles are written in Markdown.

-In order to contribute an article, all you need to do is:
+To contribute an article, all you need to do is:

 * Add your Markdown file
 * Add any images